driponfleek/bankai-ui/--boilerplates--/components-boilerplate/README.md

 ## Usage

-### Component A
+### ComponentA
-For the full list of component props, examples and guidance on usage and more please reference the the Bankai UI documentation.
+For the full list of component props, examples, guidance on usage and more please reference the the [Bankai UI documentation](https://bankai-ui.com/).

 ```
 import { ComponentA } from '@epr0t0type/bankai-ui-package-name';
 ```

-### Component B
+### ComponentB
-For the full list of component props, examples and guidance on usage and more please reference the the Bankai UI documentation.
+For the full list of component props, examples, guidance on usage and more please reference the the [Bankai UI documentation](https://bankai-ui.com/).

 ```
 import { ComponentB } from '@epr0t0type/bankai-ui-package-name';